FindMySchool LogoFindMySchool

 The connection to Archbishop John Whitgift, a Grimsby native and Tudor prelate who crowned King James I, provides a historical anchor, yet the school feels resolutely modern.
 As part of the Delta Academies Trust, it benefits from a network of support but retains a fierce local pride.
 The mantra here is "Changing Lives", and the energy in the corridors suggests this is an active pursuit rather than a passive slogan.

-At drop-off, the gates reveal a disciplined but vibrant community.
+At drop-off, the gates reveal a disciplined but active community.
 The "learning village" layout, with distinct zones for different faculties, creates a sense of purpose as students move between lessons.
 Uniform standards are high; the distinctive purple blazers are worn properly, and there is a noticeable absence of the low-level disruption that plagues many large comprehensives.

 Mr Rob Spendlow, the Principal, has led the academy through its most significant period of improvement.
 His approach is visible in the details: strict behavioural expectations combined with a genuine celebration of student success.
 The walls of the main atrium are not just noticeboards but galleries of achievement, displaying everything from attendance awards to university acceptances of former students.